Duncan Mak

 Objective

-Improve as a programmer by tackling both design and implementation of complete features from beginning to end.
+Continue to improve as a programmer by tackling both design and implementation of complete software systems.

 Employment